Juniper/py-junos-eznc/README.md

 # ABOUT

-STATUS: ___WORK IN PROGRESS - UNDER ACTIVE DEVELOPMENT___
+STATUS: ___WORK IN PROGRESS - ETA FOR "EARLY ADOPTER" RELEASE IS 01-NOV-2013___

 A Python module that makes automating Junos devices over the NETCONF API "easy".
 The goal of this "microframework" is to enable Netops/engineers the ability to create Python scripts without requiring "hardcore" programming knownledge.

 This module is not specifically tied to any version of Junos or any Junos product family.
-This goal of this module is to provide a general purpose set of utilities and resources.
-The module has been designed so that future contributors can easily "plug-in" thier extensions.
-This module should work with __ALL__ Junos based products.
+It provides a general purpose set of utilities and resources abstrations.
+It has been designed so that future contributors can easily "plug-in" thier extensions.

 There are three basic "layers" to this module: Resources, Utilities, and RPC Metaprogramming

-#### Managing Resources as Abstractions
+#### Managing Resources Abstractions

 Resources are defined as elements of the Junos configuration that you want to manage as discrete items.
 For example, a SRX security zone has an address-book, that it turn contains a list of address items and a list of address-sets.
 The purpose of the resource abstraction is to enable the programmer to manage these items as simple Python objects, and not requiring kownledge of the underlying Junos/XML.
 Resources can be Junos product family specifc.
 Security Zones, for example, would be found only on SRX products.

 For a quick intro on using Resources, see [here](docs/INTRO_RESOURCES.md).